Shrimp martini appetizer is an easy shrimp salsa dip that’s perfect for a fun and fancy appetizer with friends and family!

 Also, I'll be posting just on Tuesday next week, due to the Thanksgiving holiday.

-- 1 lb.
-Sea Queen Shrimp Ring, tails removed and shrimp roughly (cooked shrimp; see notes)
+- 1 lb. cooked shrimp, tails removed and roughly chopped

 - 1 jalapeno, minced (remove membranes and seeds for less heat)